nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/README.rst

    #.
 Observe that the sample starts in the terminal window.
    #.
 Check that the device is connected to the chosen LwM2M server.
    #.
 Press **Button 1** on nRF9160 DK or **SW3** on Thingy:91 and confirm that the button event appears in the terminal.
    #.
-Check that the button press has been registered on the LwM2M server by confirming that the press count has been updated.
+Check that the button press event has been registered on the LwM2M server by confirming that the press count has been updated.
    #.
 Retrieve sensor data from various sensors and check if values are reasonable.
    #.
 Test GPS module: